bbehm/self-monitoring-app/README.md

 # Self Monitoring App
 A web app for self monitoring created as a final project for a course in Web Software Development at Aalto University.
+The app is deployed on Heroku and can be found [HERE](https://self-monitoring.herokuapp.com/).
 ### Usage
 - __Clone__ the repo and navigate to the root of the folder
 - To add your __database credentials__: add a `.env` file with your credentials